• Thu. Jan 8th, 2026

 VARIOUS TRADITIONS

-In Cyprus, various traditions and customs take place during the Epiphany.
-One of the most prominent rituals that takes place, is the blessing of the waters.
-This blessing symbolises Christ’s baptism.
-The Orthodox clergy perform a ceremonial blessing of any prominent body of water.
-The blessing ceremony normally takes place at a coastal area, but inland rivers are also used for this ceremony.
+In Cyprus, various traditions and customs take hold during the Epiphany.
+Greek Orthodox clergy perform ceremonial blessings of any prominent body of water.
+The blessing ceremony normally takes place in a coastal area, but inland rivers are also used for this ceremony.

-The ceremony begins at the church with the blessing of the cross and the main service.
-The priest and his ontourage, then make their way to a place of water.
-As part of the ceremony, one of the priests hurls the blessed cross into the body of water.
-Young divers of all ages compete to retrieve it.
-The person that eventually retrieves the cross receives a special blessing from the priest, which is said to bring him good fortune for the rest of the year.
-A church service concludes the ceremony and the priest then usually blesses the procession and crowd with holy water.
-The day continues with collective feasting and socialising with family and friends.
+The ceremony begins with the main service at the church that involves a blessing of the cross.
+The priest and his entourage, then make their way to a place of water.
+As part of the ceremony, one of the priests hurls the blessed cross into the water and young divers, of all ages compete to retrieve it.
+The person who eventually retrieves the cross receives a special blessing from the priest.
+The priest then blesses the procession and crowd using holy water before concluding the proceedings with another church service.
+The day then continues with collective feasting and socialising with family and friends.

 Copyright infringement!